Dr Guthrie's List D Schools, Edinburgh.

 But before we could enter the square,

-we had to go through a small room where each boy was given a box with our number on it.
+We had to go through a small room where each boy was given a box with our number on it.

 That's where we kept our boots.